pu2clr/SI4735/README.md

 ### Schematic

-The main porpuse of this prototype is to test the Si4735 Arduino Library.
-It does not intend to be a real radio for exigent listener.
+The main purpose of this prototype is to test the Si4735 Arduino Library.
+It does not intend to be a real radio or an exigent listener.
 However, it is possible to start with it and then, if you wish, you can include some devices to the circuit to improve, for example,  its sensibility beyond other desired features.

-The image bellow shows a version of Slicon Labs SSOP Typical Application Schematic connect to the host MCU (Arduino Pro Pini 3.3V). __Pay attention to the Si4735-D60 SEN pin (16).
+The image below shows a version of Silicon Labs SSOP Typical Application Schematic connect to the host MCU (Arduino Pro Mini 3.3V). __Pay attention to the Si4735-D60 SEN pin (16).
 When the SEN pin is connected to the ground, the I²C bus address is 0x11.
 When the SEN pin is connected to +3.3V, the I²C bus address is 0x63.
 By default, the "Si4735 Arduino Library" uses the 0x11 I²C bus address (SEN pin connected to GND).
 If you want to use the address 0x63 (SEN connected on +3.3V), see the functions (methods) getDeviceI2CAddress, setDeviceI2CAddress and setDeviceOtherI2CAddress__.

 <BR>